inQWIRE/pyvoqc/wrapper/README.md

 ## Using VOQC Transpiler Pass in Qiskit

-To pass a qiskit circuit to the VOQC optimizer, append `VOQC([list of optimizations])` to a pass manager.
+To pass a qiskit circuit to the VOQC optimizer, append `QisVOQC([list of optimizations])` to a pass manager.
 The argument `list of optimizations` is an optional argument that allows custom optimizations to be run.
 Appending `VOQC()` to a pass manager without a list will run the main optimize function in VOQC.
-The client file must be run from the VOQC directory.
+The client file must be run from the `pyvoqc` directory.

 *Example*: The following is a transpiler pass to VOQC using a circuit built in qiskit.
 ```